Good Soil Biology – The Perfect Recipe For Plants

 Sat, Feb 17, 1-3, Pruning Class

-Dr Elaine Ingham offers very accessible online classes in soil biology, making compost, compost tea the-soil-food-web-nrcs142p2_049822and using microscopes to test soil life.
+Dr Elaine Ingham offers very accessible online classes in soil biology, making compost, compost tea and using microscopes to test soil life.
 She discounts classes at various times of the year.
 If you take these classes, you will learn how to be a good land steward (see Ingham’s soil food web slide).

 You won’t remember but, when seed plants arrived over 360 million years ago, good soil biology was already in place.
 Plants know what they need from the soil and how to get it.
 We can all play a part to improve soil quality by minimizing soil compaction and avoiding use of inorganic fertilizers.
 The importance of soil is the subject of this recent article from the New York Times.